Jake Cook

-Jake Cook (20 June 1993 – 14 November 2023) was a British racing driver who competed in the Protyre Formula Renault Championship for Hillspeed.
+Jake Cook (20 June 1993 – 14 November 2023) was a British racing driver.
+He last competed in the BRDC Formula 4 Winter Championship for Hillspeed.
 He was the nephew of former British Touring Car Championship driver Paula Cook.
 He won the MSA Young Driver of the Year award for 2010, the first recipient of the award.

+Cook died of suicide in November 2023, after struggling with mental health.

 Racing career

 2008–2009

 Born in Rotherham, Cook made his racing debut in 2008 in the Ginetta Junior Winter Championship, taking one podium in three races.
 For 2009, he entered the full Ginetta Junior Championship season, driving for TJ Motorsport, and won his first race in the series, having qualified on pole, at the Brands Hatch track.
 He won the second race at Brands Hatch, and later followed up these results by winning both races at Snetterton Circuit, and repeating the feat at Knockhill Circuit.
 However, these results were marred by a 20-point penalty for violating driving standards at Oulton Park.
 With six races left, Cook was leading the championship from Aaron Williamson and Sarah Moore, and a victory from the second race at Silverstone Circuit extended his lead.
 At the end of the season, however, Cook finished second overall, with Moore becoming the series' first female champion (having already become the series' first female race winner) by 16 points.
 In August of that year, Cook had joined the Motor Sport AASE programme, part of the MSA's Academy structure.